ElectricCodeGuy/SupabaseAuthWithSSR/README.md

    $$ language plpgsql security definer;
    ```

 This SQL function is a trigger function that automatically inserts a new user entry into the `public.users` table when a new user signs up via Supabase Auth.
-It extracts the `id`, `full_name` from the `auth.users` table and inserts them into the corresponding columns in the `public.users` table.
+It extracts the `id`, `full_name` and `email` from the `auth.users` table and inserts them into the corresponding columns in the `public.users` table.

 3. **Create a Trigger**